-Shannon Trust exists to support people in the criminal justice system to learn to read and improve other basic skills, so they can pursue wider opportunities and thrive in the community.
+Shannon Trust exists to support people in the criminal justice system to learn to read and improve their numeracy skills, so they can pursue wider opportunities and thrive in the community.

 Shannon Trust was the brainchild of Christopher Morgan, borne out of a series of letters with a life sentenced prisoner, Tom Shannon.